carnegiemellonracing/driverless-docker/README.md

 ## Visualization

 ### Foxglove
-1. Open a terminal and attach to container
+1. Open a terminal and attach to container.
+Run:

     ```bash
     ros2 run foxglove_bridge foxglove_bridge
     ```
 2. In a browser of your choice, go to (app.foxglove.dev)[app.foxglove.dev] and make and account / sign in
-3. Open a new connnecito to ws://localhost:8765
+3. Open a new connnection to ws://localhost:8765
 4. Do stuff!

 ![Foxglove Viz](Images/foxglove.png "Visualizing lidar data in Foxglove")